exakat/exakat-docs/Reference/Rulesets.rst

 First
 +++++

-A set of rules that are always run at the beginning of a project, because they are frenquently used.
+A set of rules that are always run at the beginning of a project, because they are frequently used.
 It is mostly used internally.

 Total : 6 analysis